About Brazos Valley Czech Heritage Society [BVCHS]

 Dues for the BVCHS Chapter are $5.00 annually and $10.00 for State Membership, for a total of $15.00.
 To ensure that a member's name is listed on the state roster, the dues must be paid by the end of January.
-Any dues paid in October through December will be credited to the following year, meaning if paid October 1st, credit is given for a 15-month membership.
+Dues paid in October through December will be credited to the following year, meaning if paid October 1st, credit is given for a 15-month membership.

 Czech Language Class

-A Czech Language Class begins in January for the Spring Semester and September for the Fall Semester.
-The class is taught by an instructor from the Czech Republic who is the current holder of the The Czech Educational Foundation of Texas [CEFT] William J. Hlavinka Czech Fellowship, in the Department of English at Texas A&M University.
-The start date of each semester is set to accommodate the instructor’s course schedule at Texas A&M University.
+Czech Language Classes typically begin in January for the Spring Semester and September for the Fall Semester.
+Prior to 2019, the classes was taught by an instructor from the Czech Republic who was the current holder of the The Czech Educational Foundation of Texas [CEFT] William J. Hlavinka Czech Fellowship, in the Department of English at Texas A&M University.
+The fellowship has not been awarded in 2019 and 2020.

-The class focuses on beginners, but is generally structured to accommodate both beginners and more advanced speakers of the Czech Language, depending on the language abilities of the students who enroll.
-The classes typically concentrate on Conversational Czech and are open to anyone who is interested in learning more of the language.
+The classes focus on beginners, but are generally structured to accommodate both beginners and more advanced speakers of the Czech Language, depending on the language abilities of the students who enroll.
+The classes typically concentrate on Conversational Czech and are open to anyone interested in learning more about the Czech language and culture.

-The classes are held in the Saint Joseph Catholic Church Parish Activity Center [St. Joseph PAC] located at 700 East 26th Street, Bryan, Texas 77803.
-Ample parking is available, and parking is free.
+Dates and locations for the classes will be posted at the Upcoming Activities tab.
 Instructional materials are provided and covered as part of the nominal $35 tuition fee.
-A textbook is available, but not required.
-You do not have to be of Czech heritage or Catholic to attend the class.
+A textbook is available for purchase, but not required.
+It is not a requirement for a student to be of Czech heritage to attend the classes.

-If there is not a scheduling conflict, a Valentine’s Dance is held in February typically on the Sunday afternoon preceding Valentine’s Day, The dance is held at the St. Joseph PAC.
-An admission donation is requested to help offset the costs of the band and the PAC.
-Refreshments such as non-alcoholic drinks, ice, and light snacks are usually available.
+If there is not a scheduling conflict, a Valentine’s Dance is held in February typically on the Sunday afternoon preceding Valentine’s Day.

 Spring Baking Class